Richardsl/heatmap-calendar-obsidian/README.md

 The color schemes used in the examples were created at [leonardocolor.io](https://leonardocolor.io).

 ## Intensity:
-The "Intensity" means which intensity of color to use, for instance from light-green to dark-green.
-The plugin currently supports five intensities, and they will be distributed between the highest and lowest number you pass to "intensity".
+The "Intensity" means which intensity of color to use, for example from light-green to dark-green, and they will be distributed between the highest and lowest number you pass to "intensity".
 If the number range 0-100 is used, numbers between 1-20 would map to the lightest color, 40-60 would map to mid intensity color, and 80-100 would map to max intensity.
+You can add more intensities in order to increase color resolution; simply supply more colors to **calendarData.colors.yourcolor**

 Dataview's time variables are supported without any conversion, as they return milliseconds by default.
 **[time:: 1 hours, 35 minutes] => intensity: page.time**